 The Company capitalizes costs for internal-use software once project approval, funding, and feasibility are confirmed.
 These costs primarily consist of external consulting fees and direct labor costs.
-During the three months ended June 30, 2024, \$645,683 of the Company's internal-use software became ready for its intended use and, as a result, the Company reclassified this internal-use software to developed software intangible assets and began amortizing the intangible asset.
-The useful life of the developed software intangible asset ranges from 3 to 5 years.
-During the three and six months ended June 30, 2024, the Company recorded \$16,364 in amortization expense related to the developed software.
-As of June 30, 2024, the cost of the Company's capitalized internal-use software was \$150,421, which is included within property and equipment, net of accumulated depreciation and amortization in the accompanying unaudited condensed consolidated balance sheet.
-No impairment losses were recorded for the three and six months ended June 30, 2024.
+When the internal-use software is ready for its intended use, the Company reclassifies the internal-use software to developed software intangible assets and amortizes the asset over an estimated useful life ranging from 3 to 5 years.
+No impairment losses were recorded for the three and nine months ended September 30, 2024.